 A significant amount of fortifications were added around 1589 after the Protestant King Henri IV (of France and Navarre) gave the castle as a gift to Duplessis-Mornay, then just 32 years later the castle was converted into an army barracks.

 Under the rule of Napoleon Bonaparte, from 1808 until 1814 the castle was used as a prison then for most of the remainder of the 19th century the Chateau de Saumur was used as a storage depot for weapons.
 Since that time the castle has been used as a museum, with an interruption from 2001-2008 after a major part of the ramparts collapsed.

 Visit the Chateau de Saumur

 Your visit starts in the main courtyard and includes several rooms on the ground floor and first floor.
 The courtyard originally had buildings on all sides but the west wing collapsed in the 17th century.
 Around the courtyard you can see the well that kept the Chateau de Saumur supplied with water for 600 years, an imposing renaissance style staircase and the room where justice was served.

 An underground room is also accessed by a staircase from the courtyard, and is underneath the courtyard.
 This is a large room where provisions were kept cool.

-The chateau also contains a museum with collections of furniture, porcelain and tapestries among the most important, as well as a substantial collection of items related to equestrian activities.
+The chateau also contains a museum with collections of furniture, porcelain and tapestries among the most important, on display on the first floor in the castle, as well as a substantial collection of items related to equestrian activities on display in the ancient abbatiale.
 The museum has been established in the castle since 1912, when the collection became too large for the room in the Town Hall where it was previously exhibited.

-Map of Chateau de Saumur and places to visit
+Map of Chateau de Saumur and places nearby

 Visit near Chateau de Saumur with France This Way reviews